The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Analysis

 \subsection{Scaling Behavior}

-With a large enough observation bandwidth, it is possible to place constraints on the scaling behavior of scattering delays as a function of frequency. \cite{Levin_Scat} were able to break up a few unstretched wideband observations into four equal subbands of 200 MHz each, determine $\Delta \nu_{\textrm{d}} \textrm{ and } \tau_{\textrm{d}}$ in each unstretched subband using the ACF method described in Section \ref{analysis}, and perform a weighted linear fit for $\tau_{\textrm{d}}$ in semi-log space of the form $\nu^{\xi}$ to estimate the scaling index $\xi$ for a given epoch.
+With a large enough observation bandwidth, it is possible to place constraints on the scaling behavior of scattering delays as a function of frequency. \cite{Levin_Scat} were able to break up a few unstretched wideband observations at 1500 MHz into four equal subbands of 200 MHz each, determine $\Delta \nu_{\textrm{d}} \textrm{ and } \tau_{\textrm{d}}$ in each unstretched subband using the ACF method described in Section \ref{analysis}, and perform a weighted linear fit for $\tau_{\textrm{d}}$ in semi-log space of the form $\nu^{\xi}$ to estimate the scaling index $\xi$ for a given epoch.
+Some examples of these fits can be seen in Figure \ref{scale_fit}.

 We applied this method to four of the pulsars and, as discussed in more detail in Section \ref{scale_dis}, found similar results to \cite{Levin_Scat}.
 We also use this method to look at the time dependence of this scaling index.
+We found it feasible to perform this method only in the 1500 MHz band, as the 800 MHz band has only 200 MHz of bandwidth and we would have an insufficient number of scintles per subband to effectively utilize this approach.

 For many of the other pulsars in our data set, we took advantage of our dual frequency measurements to examine scaling indices across a wider frequency range.
 In this multiband method, we took the weighted averages of scattering delays at 820 and 1500 MHz for pulsars with measurements at both frequencies and performed the same fit described above.
 An example of one of these fits is shown in Figure \ref{ex_fit}.
 While this multiband method examine scaling indices differently than \cite{Levin_Scat}, our ability to utilize multiple frequency bands augments \cite{Levin_Scat}, which only used 1500 MHz-band data.
 Examining time variability was not possible using the multiband method, since we rarely, if ever, had epochs (observations within a span of about a week) in which we had detectable measurements for two frequencies.
 In addition to our multiband method, we were able to utilize the original scaling analysis from \cite{Levin_Scat} on four pulsars to determine the variation in scaling index over time, as well as PSRs B1855$+$09 and J2302$+$4442 to compare the results of the two analyses.